 Like Pandoc, Zettlr supports YAML frontmatters for your Markdown files.
-A YAML frontmatter, in Pandoc's terms "metadata block" is a series of meta variables that can be defined to describe information of the file that normally is not part of the text contents themselves, such as authors, keywords, and the title.
+A YAML frontmatter is a series of meta variables that can be defined to describe information of the file that normally is not part of the text contents themselves, such as authors, keywords, and the title.

 YAML frontmatters can be defined at the beginning of a file, by starting on the first line with three dashes (